Stop! Your Lease Extension in Park Hill Could Be FREE

 Increase your lease and increase your Park Hill property value

-Park Hill property with a lease extension has roughly the same value as a freehold
+Park Hill property with a lease extension is almost the same value as a freehold

 Lender Requirement